zwacky/wicki-io/content/posts/2022-03-cls-with-lazy-loading-components/index.md

 <br>

-If we didn't use `display: hidden` for the loading state on the `<HugeComponent>`, we'd never trigger the loading of the async loadable component.
-Thus Line 28 would never be reached and the `isLoading` state would stay on `false` forever.
+If we didn't use `display: hidden` for the loading state on the `<HugeComponent>`, we'd never trigger the loading of the async component.
+Thus, Line 28 would never be reached and the `isLoading` state would stay on `false` forever.

 ---

 ## Conclusion

-Some libraries evolve fast and others aren't there yet, e.g. incompatible with server side rendering.
-That's why the implementation details may differ, but the CLS caveats remain.
+When you lost green URLs in the [Google Search Console](https://search.google.com/search-console) due to CLS and you can't reproduce it yourself, try debugging your web app with a slower connection.

-I hope I could give you a heads up how to not lose your green URLs on Google.
+So if you're using lazy loadable components, chances are high that might be a victim of the duality of CLS.